Stephen-RA-King/pizazz/README.md

 Using a mask has 2 benefits:

-1. It enables the library to explicitly turn LEDS 'off'. e.g. sending an output value of 16 means turn pin 5 'on'. it has no concept of turning pin 6 'off'
+1. It enables the library to explicitly turn LEDS 'off'. e.g. sending an output value of 16 means turn pin 5 'on'. it has no concept of turning pin 6 'off'.
+Using a mask facilitates this.
 2. It isolates the pins to consider in the update.
 For a status board this is important.
-The inputs from the sensors can now be considered in isolation from the other sensors making asynchronous update possible.
+The inputs from the sensors can now be considered in isolation from the other sensors making asynchronous updates possible.

 Consider sensor 2: